 The Move Illinois Program also includes environmental initiatives such as wetland and endangered species mitigation, fuel consumption reduction and "green" construction materials and practices and introduction of new intelligent transportation systems.
+The Authority may accelerate certain projects, including the reconstruction and widening of the central portion of the Tri-State Tollway, within existing project budgets, in order to reduce construction impact on commuters.

 As described later in "THE CAPITAL PROGRAMS - Potential Additional Capital Projects - Statutory Approvals for New Toll Highways," certain approvals of the Governor and the General Assembly are required by the Act in connection with the Authority's issuance of bonds to finance costs related to new toll highways, including a requirement that prior to the issuance of bonds for the commencement of construction of any new toll highway, that particular toll highway shall be authorized by a joint resolution of the Illinois General Assembly.
 The Authority held multiple public hearings relating to the Move Illinois Program.
 The Authority presented preliminary plans and preliminary cost estimates to the Governor, which plans and estimates were approved by the Governor on October 7, 2011.
-On May 23, 2013, the Illinois Senate approved a House Joint Resolution HJR0009 adopted by the Illinois House on May 1, 2013, authorizing the Authority to expand the Tollway System through the construction of the Elgin-O'Hare Project.
-All requisite approvals have been obtained for the Elgin-O'Hare Project, which commenced in October 2013.
+On May 23, 2013, the Illinois Senate approved a House Joint Resolution HJR0009 adopted by the Illinois House on May 1, 2013, authorizing the Authority to expand the Tollway System through the construction of the Elgin-O'Hare Western Access Project.
+All requisite approvals have been obtained for the Elgin-O'Hare Western Access Project, which commenced in October 2013.